What it takes to be a Fire Fighter

 Nothing could be farther from the truth!
 The TRUTH is, not everyone could make it as a fire fighter.
 They couldn't handle the physical training, pass the exams or master the variety of skills one must in order to become a certified fire fighter, which is the law in Alabama.

 So what does it take to be a firefighter for the City of Opelika?
-To even be considered for employment one must be at least 18 years of age, have a valid drivers license, pass a background check, pass the Work Keys Test, be recommended by the Opelika Fire Interview Committee, pass or have current CPAT (Candidate Physical Agility Test), pass a medical exam, pass the city's drug test requirements, and pass or meet other requirements established by the City of Opelika and/or the Opelika Fire Department.
+To even be considered for employment one must be at least 18 years of age, have a valid drivers license, pass a background check, be recommended by the Opelika Fire Interview Committee, pass or have current CPAT (Candidate Physical Agility Test), pass a medical exam, pass the city's drug test requirements, and pass or meet other requirements established by the City of Opelika and/or the Opelika Fire Department.

 Once all of that takes place, the candidate begins his/her training in earnest in the certification process.
 The Opelika Fire Department hosts certification classes right here in Opelika because we have one of the best training facilities in the State of Alabama!
 (In fact, our instructors not only train our own force of fire fighters, they also help the State by training fire fighters from other communities in Alabama as well!)